 Google actively targets spam-filled pages, which can either make them rank extremely low or remove it entirely if not careful about what you put in there!

 You need a mix of relevant phrases as well as related images when optimizing SEO copy so that visitors find your site’s information rather than getting lost on endless repetition from one sentence after another written solely using keyword tags alone (which is ineffective).

-7. How to choose keywords for SEO - Create a link to the landing page
+7. Create a link to the landing page

 You need to optimize your landing pages so they can link with keywords.
 Otherwise, Google will not rank them high on the search engine result list (SERL).

 You should include those words in titles and headings as well alt text tags which is an image description of what’s photoed below it when someone visits that specific webpage for the first time through their browser bar at top center height rather than looking around aimlessly trying to figure out where things are because there could have been several redirects from old URLs before ending up here.

 Optimizing your landing page will help you rank higher and generate more leads.

 Choose keywords that are relevant to the content on this single webpage, as well as what’s in title heads and Alt tags for images – these all have an impact on how well they’re optimized!